dustturtle/RealReachability/README.md

 #####[NEWS FROM APPLE](https://developer.apple.com/news/?id=05042016a): Starting June 1, 2016 all apps submitted to the App Store MUST support IPv6-only networking.
 ### RealReachability SUPPORT IPV6 NOW.
-PLEASE UPDATE TO POD VERSION 1.1.5 OR THE LATEST MASTER VERSION.
+PLEASE UPDATE TO THE LATEST MASTER VERSION.
 ###Found any issue around IPV6, contact me as soon as possible, Thank you!
 #Why RealReachability?
 As we know, we already have reachability framework for us to choose.
 Such as the famous repository [Reachability](https://github.com/tonymillion/Reachability).